herkulessi/frontend-preview-frickel/README.md

 ## Contributing

-By default you only have rights to view this repository (which you are doing right now).
+By default you only have rights to v iew this repository (which you are doing right now).

 You can create a branch (for a PR) in two ways: